ch1ck3n-ovo/GenshinThirdPerson/README.md

 ## 🌟 Features
 - **Camera-Based Movement**: Move in the direction the camera is facing, rather than character-based movement.
-- **Smooth Camera Clipping**: When the camera is obstructed by blocks, it will smoothly zoom in.
+- **Smooth Camera Clip**: When the camera is obstructed by blocks, it will smoothly zoom in.
 - **Auto Character Fade**: When the camera is too close, the character will become transparent to avoid obstructing the view.
 - **Configurable Interaction Recovery Delay**: After interacting with objects, movement direction remains aligned with the camera for a short period.
 - **Customizable Transition Effects**: Choose between linear, smooth, ease-in, ease-out, and Genshin-like transitions.
-- **Supports Mob Perspective**: The third-person perspective is also applied when controlling non-player entities.

 ## 🎥 Demonstration
 ### Camera-Based Movement